microsoft/FeatureManagement-Dotnet/README.md

 This tells the feature manager to use the "FeatureManagement" section from the configuration for feature flag settings.
 It also registers two built-in feature filters named `PercentageFilter` and `TimeWindowFilter`.
 When filters are referenced in feature flag settings (appsettings.json) the _Filter_ part of the type name can be omitted.

-**Advanced:** If the root of the configuration is provided, the feature manager will first look for a configuration section with the name of the feature, and will then fall back to the "FeatureManagement" section automatically.
+**Advanced:** The feature manager looks for feature definitions in a configuration section named "FeatureManagement".
+If the "FeatureManagement" section does not exist, it falls back to the root of the provided configuration.

 ## Consumption
 The simplest use case for feature flags is to do a conditional check for whether a feature is enabled to take different paths in code.
 The uses cases grow from there as the feature flag API begins to offer extensions into ASP.NET Core.